 WHAT WE BELIEVE

-Many churches draw boundaries—lines based on specific beliefs or behaviors to decide who’s in and who’s out.
-At Southeast, we take a different approach.
+Many churches draw boundaries based on specific beliefs or behaviors to decide who’s in and who’s out.
+At The Southeast Project, we take a different approach.

 -

 We’re not trying to “be Christian” in name only.
-We’re learning to live in the way of Jesus—seeking love over fear, grace over judgment, and peace over power.
+We’re learning to live in the way of Jesus by seeking love over fear, grace over judgment, and peace over power.
 Jesus invites us to a path of compassion, justice, and healing.

 -